 Q: What does your typical day involve at Codility?

-Q: What makes a good customer in your opinion?
+Q: What is the killer feature of Codility in your opinion?

 Q: You have a final 60 seconds.
 Brag about something.

-Feel like getting in touch with Zuzana?
+Feel like getting in touch with Tomasz?